willkg/douglas/docs/renderers.rst

 ===============

-If you want your blog rendered by a different renderer, say one that uses a different template system like Jinja or Cheetah, then you will need to install a plugin that implements the ``renderer`` callback.
+If you want your blog rendered by a different renderer, say one that uses a different template system like Cheetah, then you will need to install a plugin that implements the ``renderer`` callback.